Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

-(A)(ii) In this case, $K^o$ is a nonempty properly convex open domain and $\Bd \Lambda(R) \cap M_J$ maps into $\Bd K$: Otherwise, we have $\dim K \leq n-1$ and $K$ is a subset of a hypersphere $V$.
-Then the two components of $H^o- V$ lift to cell imbeddings in $\Lambda(R)^o$ by equation \eqref{eqn:Lhom}.
-The closures of two cells in $\Lambda(R)$ are bihedral crescents again by equation \eqref{eqn:Lhom}.
+In this case, $K^o$ is a nonempty properly convex open domain, and $\Bd \Lambda(R) \cap M_h$ is mapped into $\Bd K$: Otherwise, $\dim K \leq n-1$ and $K$ is a subset of a hyperspace $V$.
+Then the two components of $H^o- V$ lift to cell embeddings in $\Lambda(R)^o$ by \eqref{eqn:Lhom}.
+The closures of two cells in $\Lambda(R)$ are bihedral $3$-crescents again by \eqref{eqn:Lhom}.
 The two crescents are opposite.
 Thus, we are in case (i), a contradiction.